 Fund Financial Statements - Fund financial statements report detailed information about the District.
 The focus of governmental fund financial statements is on major funds rather than reporting funds by type.
 Each major fund is presented in a separate column, and all nonmajor funds are aggregated into one column.
-Fiduciary funds are reported by fund type.

-NOTES TO THE BASIC FINANCIAL STATEMENTS FOR THE FISCAL YEAR ENDED JUNE 30, 2019
+NOTES TO THE BASIC FINANCIAL STATEMENTS FOR THE FISCAL YEAR ENDED JUNE 30, 2020